Feed People Not Landfills

 Vermont’s Universal Recycling law adopted a Food Recovery Hierarchy into law in 2012.
 Vermont is the first state in the nation to legislatively adopt priority management for food before it is discarded.

-The USEPA and USDA estimate that food waste is over 30% of the United States food supply.
+The USEPA and USDA estimate that over 30% of the United States food supply is wasted.
 In 2010 an estimated 133 billion pounds of food never was eaten.
 In response to the impact of wasted food on the environment, the USEPA and USDA announced in September 2015 a national goal to reduce food waste by 50% by 2030.

 "Let's feed people, not landfills.
 By reducing wasted food in landfills, we cut harmful methane emissions that fuel climate change, conserve our natural resources, and protect our planet for future generations" said EPA Administrator Gina McCarthy.